-As a mobilizer I am saying, “Don’t go!” unless God leaves you no other choice.
+As a mobilizer, I am saying, “Don’t go!” unless God leaves you no other choice.
 Consider this.
 It is as rebellious to pursue missions out of God’s will as it is rebellious to turn away if he is leading in that direction.
 Our responsibility is obedience.
-God’s responsibility is bringing the lost world to himself.
+God’s responsibility is to bring the lost world to himself.
 As we are obedient, he will use us in his work as he pleases, wherever he places us.
 As we remain in him fruit happens.

 So, lose the guilt.
 Just follow the Shepherd.

 For more information, please contact One Challenge’s Mobilization department: